sigmie/sigmie.com/docs/v0/index.md

 }
 ```

-and this is how we translate this Document into PHP code so that we can work with it.
+And this is how we translate this Document into PHP code so that we can work with it.

 ```php
 use Sigmie\Document\Document;